 Numerous differencing disk versions can exist for a vDisk.
 Device access to a particular version, or the ability to make updates to that version, depends on that versions access mode setting and the device type.
 The sections that follow describe the different version access modes and device types as well as their relationship to each other.

 A version’s access mode is managed on the vDisk Versioning dialog.
-New versions of a vDisk are generally promoted from Maintenance to Test and then into Production.
+New versions of a vDisk are promoted from Maintenance to Test and then into Production.
 Access mode options include:

 Test – read-only version used for test purposes and only available to Test or Maintenance devices.

 Override – read-only version that is bootable by all device types.
-If a specific version is selected from the Boot production devices from version drop-down list, then that version is marked with a green checkmark and the access changes to Override.
+If a specific version is selected from the Boot production devices from the version drop-down list, then that version is marked with a green checkmark and the access changes to Override.

 Newest released – read-only version that is bootable by all devices.
-If a specific version is selected from the Boot production devices from version drop-down list, then that version is marked with a green checkmark and the access changes to Override.
+If a specific version is selected from the Boot production devices from the version drop-down list, then that version is marked with a green checkmark and the access changes to Override.

 Merging – a merge is occurring to this new version.
 This version is unavailable to all device types until the merge completes.
 After the merge completes, the status of the new version depends on the Access mode selected on the Mode to set the vDisk to after automatic merge drop-down list (Production, Maintenance, or Test).
 This Farm Properties setting is available on the vDisk Versions tab.

-The device Type is selected on the Target Device Properties General tab, unless it is an Update device, which is created automatically when the managed vDisk is created.
+The device Type is selected on the Target Device Properties General tab, unless it is an update device, which is created automatically when the managed vDisk is created.

 Device types include: